Ramadan 2026 in Dubai: Things to do, events, etiquette and more!

 TRY AN IFTAR OR SUHOOR

-Ramadan 2025 in Dubai is all about working on your spiritual journey and spending time with your loved ones.
+As soon as the Ramadan dates in Dubai 2026 are announced, the vibe changes entirely.
+Along with shortened working hours, it’s the time to work on your spiritual journey and spend time with your loved ones.
 What better way to do so than availing deals at restaurants offering iftar in Dubai?

 - Location: Hilton Dubai Palm Jumeirah, Palm West Beach